snarlysodboxer/hambone/README.md

 ### Develop

 * TODO
-* It's easy to test against minikube; install and start it, and ensure your kubectl config is pointed to it.
+* It works well to test against minikube; install and start it, and ensure your kubectl config is pointed to it.
 * If you change the proto file, run `./bin/build-stubs.sh` to regenerate the Protocol Buffer code.

 ### Roadmap

 * Create example Kubernetes specs for running the app
-* Create example Kustomize base specs
 * Add metrics
 * Document better
 * Tests